One of the most common questions I get from new dog owners is, ‘how do I stop my dog from chewing his bed?’

 Dogs are natural hunters, and they instinctively want to hunt, gather food, and look after and protect their family.
 Of course, at home there’s very little available for a dog to hunt, so they use a bit of imagination.
 That shoe there?
 That’s a rabbit that he’s going to bring home to his loyal family.
 That brand new dog bed?
 That’s a bird your dog has just captured.

-Dogs do this because it’s built in to them – it’s what they think they should do.
-In these cases, it may be beneficial to look into how to stop dogs from chewing their beds, perhaps by introducing chew-appropriate toys.
+Dogs do this because it’s built into them; it’s instinctive.
+It’s what they think they should do.
+In these cases, it may be helpful to introduce chew-appropriate toys.

-Pica is a rather strange medical condition common amongst dogs that leads to them craving and devouring non-food items around the home, including shoes, beds, towels, soil, and some dogs have even tried to eat stones.
-The American Society for the Protection of Cruelty to Animals (ASPCA) states that Pica often develops in dogs who are not being fed a nutritionally balanced diet.
-If dogs are missing a nutrient in their food that is vital to their growth and development, they’ll seek it elsewhere.
+Pica is a rather strange medical condition common amongst dogs that leads to them to crave and devour non-food items around the home, including shoes, beds, towels, soil, and some dogs have even tried to eat stones.
+The American Society for the Protection of Cruelty to Animals (ASPCA) reports that Pica often develops in dogs that are not fed a nutritionally balanced diet.
+If dogs are missing a nutrient in their food that’s vital to their growth and development, they’ll seek it elsewhere.

-How to stop dogs from chewing their bed?
+4 ways to stop dogs from chewing their bed

-If a dog owner determines that the cause of destructive chewing isn’t caused by underlying medical issues, there are a number of ways that the behavior can be deterred at home, both in young puppies and in older dogs.
+If you’re sure the cause of destructive chewing isn’t an underlying medical issue, there are several ways that the unwanted behavior can be deterred, both in young puppies and in older dogs.

-Some dogs will often chew if they’re bored, and this is one of the most common reasons for sudden destructive chewing behavior in older dogs.
-Try diverting your dog’s attention by introducing new appropriate chew toys, or take his mind off chewing by going for a walk or playing games.
-The trick is to try not to let dogs become too bored, or they’ll turn to chewing simply as something to pass time.
+Some dogs will chew because they’re bored.
+This is one of the most common reasons for sudden destructive chewing behavior in older dogs.
+Try diverting your dog’s attention by introducing new appropriate chew toys, or take his mind off chewing by going for a walk or playing games with him.
+The trick is to try not to let dogs become too bored, or they’ll turn to chewing simply as something to pass the time.